KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 ### Activity at Clear Exchange

-The deposit was directed to account XXX-XXXXXX, which was opened on January 15, 2025, under the name **John Smith** and was deposited 37 days prior to this transaction.
+The deposit was directed to account XXX-XXXXXX.
+The account belongs to John Smith.
+It was opened on January 15, 2025, just 37 days before this deposit.
-The account had no prior transaction history consistent with a deposit of this size or origin.
+No prior activity consistent with this volume.

 Upon receipt of the Chainalysis KYT alert: